By Eric Vandenbroeck and

 party structure bad long relied upon the local party machinery to interact with

-reflected both the ability of local party bosses to direct voter
+ability of local party bosses to direct voter preferences-and mobilize their

-throughout the Nehru period, even if it served as a stumbling block to the
+Nehru period, even if it served as a stumbling block to the social reforms

-social reforms promoted by the center.
-Indira’s new populist politics, however,
+promoted by the center.
+Indira’s new populist politics, however, was premised

-was premised upon bypassing the traditional party structure, and reaching out
+upon bypassing the traditional party structure, and reaching out to the

-to the population directly.
-Through mass communication, modem advertising and
+population directly.
+Through mass communication, modem advertising and national

 Associated with this